Week 4: Communicating processes

 if __name__ == "__main__":

-command comes handy, it as simple as it sounds.
-It lets the user run any program while making it ignore the SIGHUP
+This is when the nohup command comes handy, it as simple as it sounds.
+It lets the user run any program while making it ignore the SIGHUP signal.

-It also automatically redirect the output of the program to nohup.out
+It also automatically redirect the output of the program to nohup.out.

-Modify the python program so it no longer ignores SIGHUP
+nohupModify the python program so it no longer ignores SIGHUP (remove the last line we added)

 Run the program like this: nohup python amsa.py

-signal or closing the terminal as we did before, we expect the result to be the same.
+Try sending the SIGHUP signal or closing the terminal as we did before, we expect the result to be the same.

 Great!
 Now we can run any command we want, close the terminal and have it still running!